mricharz/josie-core/README.md

 Simple-JavaScript-Framework
 ===========================

 This is a simple and small OOP framework based on jQuery.
-More _Java_ than _Script_.
+Makes JavaScript more _Java_ than _Script_.

 Namespaces: